chuxiaoy/DS202_final_project/README.md

 sentence describes main finding, third sentence describes outliers/follow-up.</small>
 </p>

-![This is the figure caption.
-Make sure to use the description we practised in the homework: first sentence describes structure of the plot, second sentence describes main finding, third sentence describes outliers/follow-up.](README_files/figure-gfm/scatterplot-1.png)

 <p>
 <small><strong><a name='fig:2nd scatterplot'>2nd
 scatterplot</a></strong>: This is the figure caption.
 Make sure to use